dianalomelin/data_science/project_pcabs.md

 ### 2. Experiment
-I used the test data set of 10000 observations for this experiment, split in 80/20% for training/testing.
+For simplicity, I used only the test data set of 10000 observations for the experiment, split in 80/20 for training/testing.
 Combining dimensionality reduction and regularization methods, we deploy simpler models that achieve sparsity and shrinkage.
 For the first method, I used B-splines with 10 knots to reduce dimensionality and then applied LASSO regularization.
 Each observation is assigned one of the following labels:
 - 0 T-shirt/top
 - 1 Trouser
 - 2 Pullover